About The Ladies

 To honor those who have served this nation; to assist, accompany and promote a sympathetic relationship with Veterans and their families at internment services as needed; and be present when family or friends are unable to attend.

 The first service begins as early as 9:00 a.m. and can take place every thirty minutes with the last service ending by 2:30 p.m. from Monday through Friday.
-There is no minimum or maximum number of times a volunteer may participate; however, training is mandatory before being put on the schedule.
-The Jacksonville Ladies will wear a uniform consisting of a navy blue suit with a patriotic collar and Jacksonville Ladies name tag at all services and events so they can be clearly identified.
+There is maximum number of times a volunteer may participate; however, Ladies must commit to one day each month.
+Training is mandatory before being put on the schedule.
+The Jacksonville Ladies will wear a uniform consisting of a navy blue suit with a patriotic collar or a Flag pin and the Jacksonville Ladies name tag at all services and events so they can be clearly identified.
 Volunteers will demonstrate a sincere desire to support Veterans and their families, and exhibit a willingness to honor those who have served this nation.
 In addition, Jacksonville Ladies will assist the cemetery staff with other volunteer duties as needed.